npg70/galbreath-old/README.md

 The descendants of [James Galbreath](galbreath-james-1659.md) b.
 1659 and Mary Nielson had multiple immigrants to United States.

+* [Alexander Galbreath](galbreath-alexander-1753.md), b.
+1753, immigrated to Baltimore, then York County, PA in 1785.
 * [Robert Galbreath](galbreath-robert-1778.md) b.
-1778 to Clermont County, Ohio, USA
+1778 immigrated to Clermont County, Ohio, USA in 1818

 ## Descendants of William Galbreath and Margaret Dunlop of Campbeltown